PerezHz/HORIZONS.jl/README.md

 ```

 If the output file is not specified, then `obs_tbl` returns the output as a
-`String`, which may be then used for further processing within Julia:
+`String`, which may be then used for further processing within Julia.

 This table summarizes the available keyword argument names, types, default
 values, and a brief description: